Court Determines Breakfast Cereal Currently Does Not Require Prop 65 Warnings

-A recent appellate decision from the Second District Court of Appeal in Los Angeles has determined that breakfast cereals do not require a Proposition 65 warning for acrylamide.
-Post Foods, LLC v.
-Superior Court of Los Angeles County, Case No. B284057 (Cal.
-Ct.
-App.
-July 16, 2018).
-The decision is based on the fact that in 2003 and 2006 the United States Food and Drug Administration (FDA) issued letters to California officials advising them that breakfast cereals contain whole grains, which FDA wants Americans to consume.
+A recent appellate decision from the Second District Court of Appeal in Los Angeles has determined that breakfast cereals do not require a Prop 65 warning for acrylamide.
+The decision was based on the fact that in 2003 and 2006 USDA issued letters to California officials advising them that breakfast cereals contain whole grains, which USDA wants Americans to consume.

 The Court found that the letters, which have not been detracted, “contained persuasive reasoning why (warnings on whole-grain cereals) would mislead consumers and lead to health detriments.”
 Essentially, the Court found that the federal interest in Californians consuming whole grains preempted California’s interest in warning consumers that cereals contain acrylamide.
 The plaintiff in the case intends to ask for a rehearing, and will likely appeal the case to the California Supreme Court.

 CGA members should know that their privately labeled whole grain breakfast cereals do not need a Prop 65 cancer warning for acrylamide, though this could change in the future if the California Supreme Court holds otherwise.